ibm-cloud-docs/cloud-activity-tracker/services/at_events_cf.md

 ## Events generated when managing Cloud Foundry roles in the account
-{: #cfroles}
+{: #cf_cfroles}

 When you grant or revoke (delete) a Cloud Foundry role to a user in the account, an event is generated and sent to the space domain in {{site.data.keyword.cloudaccesstrailshort}} that is associated with the Cloud Foundry space where the role is either granted or revoked.

-For example, you grant user A in space B in the us-south region a *manager* role.
+For example, you grant user A in space B in the us-south region a *space manager* role.
 An event is generated.
 To see the event, you must provision the {{site.data.keyword.cloudaccesstrailshort}} service in us-south, in the same space where you are managing the user's CF permissions.
 Then, you can see the event through the {{site.data.keyword.cloudaccesstrailshort}} service UI.

 The following table lists the actions that generate {{site.data.keyword.cloudaccesstrailshort}} events when you manage a user's Cloud Foundry roles: